smitesht/python-projects/JobSeeker-BuilderPattern/README.md

-# Understand Builder Design Pattern using real life example
+# Understand Builder Design Patterns using real life example

 In software development, managing the complexity of creating large, customizable objects can become a challenge, especially when you have optional fields or need a clear, step-by-step construction process.
 This is where the Builder Pattern comes to the rescue!